atilaneves/cmake-ide/README.md

   project automagically.
 Hardly any configuration necessary.
 * Automatically reruns CMake when a file is saved.
-Great when using CMake file globs to pick up newly created files, but needs `cmake-ide-dir` to be set.
+Great when using CMake file globs to pick up newly created files, but needs `cmake-ide-build-dir` to be set.
 * `cmake-ide-delete-file` allows you to have the same convenience when deleting files.
 I can't figure out a better way to do this.
 Obviously simply deleting the file means having to run CMake again manually for it to register the change in the list of files to be compiled.
-* If `cmake-ide-dir` is set, it is considered to be the build directory to run CMake in.
+* If `cmake-ide-build-dir` is set, it is considered to be the build directory to run CMake in.
 Additionally, this will cause `cmake-ide-compile` to compile the project there.
 It automatically detects Ninja and Make builds and sets the compile command